Dharr24/ymca-resources/README.md

 	- Phone: (832) 727-3121
 - Matthew 25 Social service

 	- Located at 3826 Wheeler Ave
 	- phone: 713 747 7101
 	- Call to schedule an appointment; does not accept walk-ins
 	- Provides financila assistance for rent, mortgage, electric, water, and gas bills
-	- Provide vald ID AND Social Security Card for everyone in household;
+	- Provide vald ID and Social Security Card for everyone in household;
 	- Proof of income for past 60 days
 	- Proof of pledges from other organizations
 	- Money order from local grocery stores, showing self-payment